NFernando98/NFernando98/README.md

 ## Hi 👋, I'm Nishith Fernando

-I've been primarily coding in Python for ML and leetcoding, Typescript for full-stack web development and C++ for Arduino embedded system projects
+I've been primarily coding in Python for ML and leetcoding, Typescript for web development and C++ for Arduino embedded system projects

 ## 💻 Tech Stack: